tickbw/markdown-resume/src/bwann.md

 [US11729015B2: Network system having a network appliance](https://patents.google.com/patent/US11729015B2)
 [US20230263339A1: Networked food preparation apparatus](https://patents.google.com/patent/US20230263339A1)
 *Note: Above patents include awarded, pending, and abandoned states*

+## About Me

+* Dad.
+4 kids middle school and under.
+Defacto Math homework tutor.
+* Coach.
+I like to keep coaching and mentoring outside of work.
+* Maker.
+I have tweaked my Ender-3 V1 about as much as I can - remote camera, auto bed leveling, etc.
+* Student.
+Security is deeply intertwined in everything we do (at least it should be).
+Graduate degree at Georgia Tech OMSCS started, and then paused.
+Planning to restart soon.
+* Tinkerer.
+BeagleBone Black, Raspberry PI*, ESP32.
+I have spent the last 10 years making IoT things at work, I like to make them at home too.